aia-uclouvain/pydl8.5/README.rst

 **Disclaimer: The compilation of the project has been tested with C++ compilers on the Linux and MacOS operating systems; Windows is not yet supported.**

-.. a*Installation from sources: make sure  when using the * ``pip`` *method that you have the last release installed.*
-The `complete documentation <https://dl85.readthedocs.io/en/latest/>`_ is available at https://dl85.readthedocs.io/en/latest/

 ..
 [DL852020] Aglin, G., Nijssen, S., Schaus, P. Learning optimal decision trees using caching branch-and-bound search.
 In AAAI.
 2020.